rikkimax/twp-d/manuscript/content/gettingstarted/installing/windows.md

 {pagebreak}

 #### Installing Visual Studio
-Installs Visual Studio 2013 Community Eddition.
-With a seperate step of reinstalling dmd so it auto configures to use it.
+Installs Visual Studio 2013 Community Edition.
+With a separate step of re-installing DMD so it auto configures to use it.

 {width=75%}
 ![](images/gettingStarted/windows/vs-1.png)